juselara1/tmutils.nvim/README.md

 - Collecting output from a `tmux` pane into Neovim.
 - Creating a configurable `tmux` pane to serve as a terminal.
 - Setting up and managing REPLs within `tmux` panes directly from Neovim.
+- Creating a scratch window that uses the syntax of the configured REPL and helps editing the commands to send.

 For a more detailed guide and documentation, review the help page: `:help tmutils.txt`